KunQayz/FrontEnd_FinalWebsite/readme.md

 # User testing

-I had few of my friends test the website, thee average score I got was 6/10.
+I had few of my friends test the website, the average score I got was 6/10.
 Mainly the negative response was the homepage, this was because it was not responsive.
-Another negative was the form, when a user submits it it gives a response but then it doesn't redirect the user to the homepage.
-There were alot of good postive feedbacks like, the colour contrasts, layout and the slide shows.
+Another negative was the form, when a user submits it gives a response but then it doesn't redirect the user to the homepage.
+There were a lot of good positive feedbacks like, the colour contrasts, layout and the slide shows.

 # Conclusion (Feedback)
-Overall during this project I have learnt alot of new things regarding front end development.
-A very intresting thing I found was the API's, I found it very nice and the way it functions.
+Overall during this project I have learnt a lot of new things regarding front end development.
+A very interesting thing I found was the API's, I found it very nice and the way it functions.
 Overall I have enjoyed this module and found it very helpful for future references.